knuckleswtf/scribe-js/docs/guide-getting-started.md

 Visit your newly generated docs.
 Find the `docs/index.html` file in your `public/` folder and open it in your browser.

-There's also a Postman collection generated for you by default.
-You can get it by visiting `public/docs/collection.json` for `static` type, and `<your-app>/docs.json` for `laravel` type.
+There's also a Postman collection generated for you.
+You can get it by visiting `public/docs/collection.json`.

 Great!
 You've seen what Scribe can do.
 Now, let's refine our docs to match what we want.

 ## Add general information about your API
-First, let's add some general info about the API.
 Here are some things you can customise with Scribe:
 - The introductory text
 - Authentication information
 - Languages for the example requests